 Rabi sorghum is valued mainly as staple food of humans in rainfed ecosystem and fodder for livestock.
 It is predominately grown in Maharashtra followed by Karnataka, Tamil Nadu, Andhra Pradesh, Gujarat and Telangana.
 In India, Rabi Sorghum is cultivated in an area of 29.64 lakh ha with a production of 25.29 lakh tons and productivity of 853 kg ha-1.
 In Telangana, this crop occupies an area of 0.24 lakh ha with a production 0.32 lakh tons and an average yield of 1351 kg ha-1 (1).

 The fertilizer need of a crop in a system is strongly influenced by the preceding crops and the amount of fertilizers applied to them.
 Cereal crops like Sorghum demand sound and effective nutrient management for achieving productivity targets and soil fertility sustainability.
 An integrated supply of FYM with chemical fertilizers in kharif crops minimized use of chemical fertilizers to a greater extent without affecting the kharif crop yield and conserved the soil fertility status for succeeding crop.
 The productivity of the system mainly depends on proper nutrient and moisture management practices.
 Low organic matter content in vertisols coupled with low and imbalanced application of macro and micro nutrients to the crop limits the full potential of yield and is the main yield barrier for crops (2).
 Integrating chemical fertilizers with organic manures was quite promising, not only in maintaining higher productivity but also in providing greater stability in crop production (3).
 In the rainfed area of South India including Andhra Pradesh, Tamil Nadu, Karnataka and Kerala, cowpea-finger millets, mungbean-sorghum/safflower, rice-mungbean/urdbean/cowpea are followed while under irrigated conditions (4).
-Present day need of the farmer is to harvest higher yields with minimum investment.
+Present day need of the farmer is to harvest higher returns with minimum cultivation cost.
 Therefore, for efficient nutrient management in Greengram-Sorghum cropping systems, a quantitative evaluation of the role of preceding crop and the residual effect of nutrients applied assumes great importance.

 Materials and Methods

 A field experiment was conducted at Agriculture Research Station, Tandur, Professor Jayashankar Telangana Agricultural University for three consecutive years 2018-19, 2019-20 and 2020-21.
 The soil of the experimental field was clayey in texture, low in organic carbon (0.26 %), low in available nitrogen (225 kg ha-1), high in available phosphorus (22 kg ha-1), high in available potassium (532 kg ha-1) and slightly alkaline in reaction (pH 6.79).
-An experiment was laid out in split plot design by comprising three main plots treatments for Kharif greengram: M1-FYM @ 5 t ha-1 + 0 kg N ha-1, M2-FYM @ 5 t ha-1 + 10 kg N ha-1 and M3-FYM @ 5 t ha-1 + 20 kg N ha-1 and four sub-plot treatments for Rabi Sorghum: F1- 0 kg N ha-1, F2-20 kg N ha-1, F3- 40 kg N ha-1and F4- 60 kg N ha-1 with 3 replications.
+An experiment was laid out in split plot design with three main plots treatments for Kharif greengram: M1-FYM @ 5 t ha-1 + 0 kg N ha-1, M2-FYM @ 5 t ha-1 + 10 kg N ha-1 and M3-FYM @ 5 t ha-1 + 20 kg N ha-1 and four sub-plot treatments for Rabi Sorghum: F1- 0 kg N ha-1, F2-20 kg N ha-1, F3- 40 kg N ha-1and F4- 60 kg N ha-1 with three replications.
 In Kharif, Greengram cv.
 WGG-42 was sown with spacing of 30 cm x 10 cm in the second fortnight of June and harvested in first fortnight of September and during Rabi, Sorghum cv.
 CSV-29 R was sown with spacing of 45 cm x 10 cm in second fortnight of October and harvested in second fortnight of February during three years.
 Net plot yield was converted into hectare basis.
+The yields of Greengram during Kharif and Sorghum during Rabi were recorded and converted them in to equivalent basis i.e. sorghum equivalent yield.
 The results were analyzed using standard statistical procedure (5).
-The yields of Greengram during Kharif and Sorghum during Rabi were recorded and converted them in to equivalent basis i.e. sorghum equivalent yield.

 Result and Discussion